jaberg/skdata/index.markdown

 ## Goal

-Standardize the representation of community benchmark data sets (including large and awkward ones), and facilitate the development of broadly applicable machine learning algorithm implementations.
+The goal with skdata is to standardize the representation of community benchmark data sets (including large and awkward ones), and facilitate the development of broadly applicable machine learning algorithm implementations.